WhaleConnect/whaleconnect/docs/CONTRIBUTING.md

 GitHub Actions is set up to check the formatting of C++ files using Clang Format.

-By submitting a code contribution to Network Socket Terminal, you agree to have your contribution become part of the repository and be distributed under the project's [license](../COPYING).
+By submitting a code contribution to WhaleConnect, you agree to have your contribution become part of the repository and be distributed under the project's [license](../COPYING).